laszlof/riot/README.md

 2. The default extension for tag files is `htm` or `html` because HTML is the actual syntax of writing tags.

-3. No IE8 support == hack free code.

-4. No support for server side rendering.
+3. No support for server side rendering.
 I haven't seen a succesfull isomorphic application so far.
 We can make this if there is a real need.

-5. `preventDefault` is not called by default
+4. `preventDefault` is not called by default

-6. No hacky `eventObject.item` property
+5. No hacky `eventObject.item` property

 ## Questions